ojasvi004/blog-app/README.md

 # blog-app
-blog app based on MERN stack
+blog app built with the MERN stack